MicrosoftDocs/bot-docs/articles/bot-framework-design-overview.md

 # Introduction to bot design

 The Bot Framework enables developers to create compelling bot experiences that solve a variety of business problems.
-By learning the concepts described in this section, you'll be equipped to design a bot that aligns with best practices and capitalizes on lessons learned thus far in this relatively new arena.
+By learning the concepts described in this section, you'll become equipped to design a bot that aligns with best practices and capitalizes on lessons learned thus far in this relatively new arena.

 ##<a id="design-guidance"></a> Designing a bot